quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 task of identifying QUIC more difficult without cooperation of endpoints.
 This sometimes works counter to the security goals of network operators who rely on network classification to identify threats; see
-{{?MANAGEABILITY=I-D.ietf-quic-manageability}} for a more comprehensive treatment of this topic.
+{{Section 3.1 of ?MANAGEABILITY=I-D.ietf-quic-manageability}} for a more comprehensive treatment of this topic.

 # IANA Considerations